timescale/docs.timescale.com-content/tutorials/outflux.md

 We can now create a TimescaleDB hypertable ready to receive the demo data we inserted into the InfluxDB instance.
 If you followed the tutorial and inserted the data from the example, there should be a `taxi` measurement in the `outflux_tutorial` database in the InfluxDB instance.

 The `schema-transfer` command of Outflux can work with 4 schema strategies:
-* `ValidateOnly`: checks if a the TimescaleDB extension is installed, a specified database has a hypertable with the proper columns, and if it’s partitioned properly, but will not perform modifications
+* `ValidateOnly`: checks if the TimescaleDB extension is installed, a specified database has a hypertable with the proper columns, and if it’s partitioned properly, but will not perform modifications
 * `CreateIfMissing`: runs all checks that `ValidateOnly` does and creates and properly partitions any missing hypertables
 * `DropAndCreate`: drops any existing table with the same name as the measurement, and creates a new hypertable and partitions it properly
 * `DropCascadeAndCreate`: performs the same action as DropAndCreate with the additional strength of executing a cascade table drop if there is an existing table with the same name as the measurement